echoedinvoker/emily/topics/da-scanning-failure-rz/memo.md

 1. **Keep only the last CROP** and make a difference by **limiting the search scope**.
    - In this way, theoretically there can be no misjudgment, but the **window cannot be moved arbitrarily**.
    - Usually to limit the scope of search is for **pop-ups**, so this method can generate **falcy value** to do the judgment of **whether there are pop-ups or not**.
+   - Reduces the amount of CROP used BTW.